gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ## <a id="introduction"></a>Introduction

-[vmware-gemfire-short-name] can be difficult to setup and use correctly, given all the [configuration properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html) and different configuration options:
+GemFire can be difficult to setup and use correctly, given all the [configuration properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html) and different configuration options: